michaeljones145236/rbtoar/README.md

 # Restarted Block TOAR
-A pure Julia implementation of a restarted block version of the TOAR algorithm for the solution of large sparse quadratic eigenvalue problems.
+A pure Julia implementation of a restarted (see [2, Section 5]) block version of the TOAR [1] algorithm for the solution of large sparse quadratic eigenvalue problems.
 Currently a WIP, some features are missing and it is largely untested.

 ## Installation
 Download `BTOAR.jl` to your Julia working directory and type